Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

           ```python
           data.shape
           ```
+        - Press `Shift + Enter` to run the code.
+        - **What Happened?** 🎉
-        - This shows the number of rows and columns in the dataset.
+          - You’ll see two numbers: the first is the number of rows, and the second is the number of columns.

      2. **Get Summary Statistics**:
         - Type:
           ```python
           data.describe()
           ```
+        - Press `Shift + Enter` to run the code.
+        - **What Happened?** 🎉
-        - This shows statistics like mean, min, max, and more for each column.
+          - You’ll see a table with statistics like mean, min, max, and more for each column.

 ---